matiasmateu/netflix/README.md

 ## Technologies used

+[React]
+[React Native]
-This app launches with a [React web app](https://reactjs.org/) and [React Native app](https://facebook.github.io/react-native/) and [Renative] (https://renative.org/) sharing a single code base.
-It shares the 'business logic' (_i.e. actions, containers, reducers_) across the platforms, whilst allowing flexibility in View components to ensure your project looks and feels native in each platform.
+[Renative Framework](https://renative.org/) that allows us to share a single code base and compile it in 11 different platforms.
+It shares the 'business logic' across the platforms, whilst allowing flexibility in View components to ensure your project looks and feels native in each platform.

 - A shared React and React Native structure
 - __State Management